 pathType: ImplementationSpecific

 Once applied, an ALB will be created.
-You are then free to route any HTTPS traffic through ALB and eventually, they will be routed using Traefik inside your Kubernetes Cluster.
-A sample IngressRoute
+You can then route any HTTPS traffic through the ALB, and ultimately, it will be routed using Traefik within your Kubernetes Cluster.
+A sample IngressRoute object would look like this:

 apiVersion: traefik.io/v1alpha1